Procurement Glossary

 Supplier risk in a nutshell:

 Supplier risk describes the danger of disruptions or failures in the supply chain due to financial, operational or external factors on the supplier side.
-Systematic management of these risks is essential for procurement in order to ensure security of supply and minimize potential losses for the company.
+Systematic management of these risks is essential for Procurement in order to ensure security of supply and minimize potential damage to the company.

 Example: An automotive manufacturer identifies a high risk of default at a critical electronics component supplier due to poor financial ratios and develops a dual sourcing strategy within 6 months, allowing production to continue without interruption in the event of the supplier's subsequent insolvency.